 25 Ways to Organize Your Kitchen for Weight Loss Success

-Experts revealed to Eat This, Not That! their top tips and proven hacks for making your kitchen a place that promotes weight loss, while also being one of peace and harmony instead of mess and stress.
-Once you are good to go (and will probably be a little bit giddy about your new and improved kitchen style!), get crackin' on a week of more smart moves with our guide to Meal Prep Sunday: 25 Tips to Cook Once, Eat for a Week!
+We asked experts to reveal their top tips and proven hacks for making your kitchen a place that promotes weight loss, while also being one of peace and harmony instead of mess and stress.
+Once you are good to go organizing your kitchen, get crackin' on a week of more smart moves with our guide to Meal Prep Sunday: 25 Tips to Cook Once, Eat for a Week!

 If you don't have cutting boards in your line of sight, it's tough to get your fresh fruits and veggies sliced, diced, and ready for action.
 Tricia Griffin, RD, CSSD suggests keeping an array of different sized cutting boards stacked and leaning against your backsplash.
 "That's how I remember to use fresh veggies and fruits in my meals," she reveals.
 Go ahead and splurge on ones that you find aesthetically pleasing—choose colors you feel good looking at!